Partial Symmetry Detection for 3D Geometry using Contrastive Learning with Geodesic Point Cloud Patches: Learning Partial Extrinsic Symmetries

-This threshold is fixed to $\delta_{sim} = 0.005$ in our method and also geometrically easily interpretable.
-Since we assume only a small number of symmetric regions are aggregated within a symmetry cluster, the computation of ICP distances is feasible.
-We also discard a hypothesis $H$ if it produces a singular region $H = \{r_{0}\}$ or if more than $n > 30$ regions are detected.
+This threshold is fixed to $\delta_{sim} = 0.005$ in our method and is geometrically interpretable: since the ICP distance is a two-sided Chamfer distance between clouds normalized to the unit sphere, $0.005$ corresponds to a mean point-to-surface deviation on the order of $\sqrt{0.005} \approx 0.07$, i.e.\ a few percent of the shape extent.
+We also discard a hypothesis $H$ if it produces a singular region $H = \{r_{0}\}$ or if more than $n > 30$ regions are detected, as these empirically do not represent meaningful symmetry groups.
+This verification still incurs pairwise ICP comparisons, but only \emph{within} a single hypothesis: with at most $30$ regions per cluster it reduces to a small, bounded $O(k^2)$ computation per hypothesis, rather than the $O(n^2)$ registration over all $n$ sampled patches that transformation-space voting requires.